subsquid/threefold-archive-setup/threefold_setup.md

 ## Step 5

-You now have an account, you have tokens, time te deploy!!
+You now have an account, you have tokens, time to deploy!!

 Browse to https://play.grid.tf